mmastrac/stylus/docs/book/markdown/configuration/advanced.md

 ## Group Monitors

-A group monitor allows a single test script's execution to update the state for multiple hosts.
+A group monitor allows a single test script's execution to update the state for multiple entities.
+For example, you may be able to scrape the state of multiple hosts from a single controller, or you may want to monitor the state of multiple ports on a single switch.

 ```yaml
 group: